cmpx0sec/OverTheWire-CTF-s/Bandit/Level-05.md

    ```bash
    find -size 1033c ! -executable
 ```
-The output of this command will give both the directory and the file of where the password is hidden (./maybehere07/.file2), navigate to that directory and then the navigate to the file, the password will be inside.
+The output of this command will give both the directory and the file where the password is hidden (./maybehere07/.file2), navigate to that directory and then navigate to the file, the password will be inside.

 ## 🔑 Password for Level 06:
 HWasnPhtq9AVKe0dmk45nxy20cvUa6EG